-- Maximum number of directory levels: 8 - Maximum number of files: 255 - Maximum number of folders: 100 - Maximum number of characters in file/folder names: - Level 1: 12 (including a separator "." and a 3-character extension) - Level 2: 31 (including a separator "." and a 3-character extension)
+- Maximum number of directory levels: 8 - Maximum number of files: 255 - Maximum number of folders: 100 - Maximum number of characters in file/folder names: - Level 1: 12 (including a separator "." and a threecharacter extension) - Level 2: 31 (including a separator "." and a threecharacter extension)

 Multisession disc formats are supported by the radio.
 Multisession discs may contain combinations of normal CD audio tracks and computer files (including MP3/ WMA files).
 Discs created with an option such as "keep disc open after writing" are most likely multisession discs.
 The use of multisession for CD audio or MP3/ WMA playback may result in longer disc loading times.

-If a disc contains multi formats, such as CD audio and mp3/wma tracks, the radio will only play the mp3/wma tracks on that disc.
+If a disc contains multi-formats, such as CD audio and MP3/WMA tracks, the radio will only play the MP3/WMA tracks on that disc.